(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 My father basically held a clerical position for his entire working life.
 And so my mom, who had gone to a trade school for high school, used her secretarial skills to get into the New York court system.
 She began as a legal secretary while I was still in grade school.
 Over the years she worked her way up to the position of Court Clerk, which ironically, is not a clerical position but rather a professional position usually held by a lawyer.
 But she only had a high school degree.
 She was hugely respected throughout her career and I recall several of the Supreme Court judges and the Brooklyn District Attorney attending her retirement luncheon.
-Her path convinced me that with enough determination, a bit of brain power, and a strong desire, a woman could make a career for herself.
+Her path convinced me that with enough determination, a bit of brainpower, and a strong desire, a woman could make a career for herself.

 It wasn’t all a bed of roses for my mother.
 When she first joined the court system, there was no bathroom for women.
 She fought hard to get one – and get one she did.
-She also had to file grievances through her union to get the money she was entitled to when she was first promoted out of title.
+She also had to file grievances through her union to get the money she was entitled to when she was first promoted out of the title.
 She was also a very diligent worker and warded off a lot of animosity from co-workers, male and female, who were content to be slackers – you may be familiar with some of Mr. Groovy’s posts describing how all New York government workers are not created equal.
-But my mother couldn’t be anyone except who she was, and continued to excel in her job.
+But my mother couldn’t be anyone except who she was and continued to excel in her job.
 I learned from her that a woman should never “be less” so that someone else could “be more.”

 3) Describe your post-secondary education.
 What was your career path?

 I have a BA in Theater and a graduate degree (MPA) in Public Administration.
-I probably could have been considered queen of the side hustle back in the day before anyone called “odd jobs” a side hustle.
+I probably could have been considered the queen of the side hustle back in the day before anyone called “odd jobs” a side hustle.
 While pursuing an acting career I did everything from office temp jobs, to spraying people with perfume (sometimes against their will) to handing out cheese samples.